 You’ll find tonnes of natural history preserved and just waiting to be discovered along the shoreline at New River Beach Provincial Park.
 Hike the sweeping cliffs on Barnaby Head or walk the boardwalk through the bog and discover bug-eating plants unique to the area and 90-years-old dwarfed Black spruces.

 Let your creativity inspire you by participating in the annual Sand Sculpture Competition.
 Or, enjoy one of the many recreational activities at the playground, volleyball courts, beaches or trails.
-Grab a bite to eat at the Gull and Herring, a friendly-family restaurant also at the park.
+Grab a bite to eat at New River Take Out, a friendly-family restaurant also at the park.
 Pets are not allowed on the beach, but they are in the rest of the park.

 Stay awhile at the New River Beach Provincial Park campground, air-conditioned by the Bay of Fundy breeze.